 Canadian Relevance

-This study covers gas gangrene, a condition for which hyperbaric oxygen therapy is recognized by Health Canada as an approved indication.
+This study covers gas gangrene, a condition for which hyperbaric oxygen therapy is recognised by Health Canada as an approved indication.

 Study Limitations